lextm/jekyll-theme-chirpy/_posts/2007-5-11-localization-helpers.md

 Stay tuned.

-[Updated: Now there are even more tools available, such as http://visualstudiogallery.msdn.microsoft.com/3b64e04c-e8de-4b97-8358-06c73a97cc68]
+Updated: Now there are even more tools available, such as [ResXManager](https://marketplace.visualstudio.com/items?itemName=TomEnglert.ResXManager).